markbosire/Practice-Questions-GCP-ACE/README.md

 ![Database table](images/db_table.png)

 - [ ] Remove the profile_picture field from the table.
-- [ ] Add a secondary inde  on the person_id column.
+- [ ] Add a secondary index on the person_id column.
 - [ ] Change the primary key to not have monotonically increasing values.
-- [ ] Create a secondary inde  using the following Data Definition Language (DDL):
+- [ ] Create a secondary index using the following Data Definition Language (DDL):

 ![DDL](images/ddl.png)